Introduction

 Overview

-The job of a bundler is to accept signed calldata representing a UserOperation and submit it to the chain (triggering entrypoint.handleOps()
+The job of a bundler is to accept signed calldata representing a UserOperation and submit it to the chain (triggering entrypoint.handleOps()), potentially along with other independent UserOperations.

 We break down this process in this post into 2 phases: